scotm/storm-tech-test-netcore/SOLUTION.md

 ```

 I reckon this could be quite powerful on the backend - with a bit of time to appreciate what Entity Framework can do.

+## Answer 7

+Some reading up on the Entity Framework and migrations.

+- Before starting I created an initial migration, with `dotnet ef migrations add InitialMigration`.
+- Added a Rank integer field to the TodoItem Entity class with getter/setter methods.
+Ran the `dotnet ef migrations add AddRank` command.
+Then ran the `dotnet ef database update` command.

+Ended up doing some pair programming with the compiler, views and tests to add Rank to the places it was needed.
+Wasn't sure if I was getting this right - it's still a bit baffling.
+But it worked, eventually.

+I've added a Button to `Views/TodoList/Detail.cshtml` and some scaffolding, which adds a query param.
+When the button is clicked, the TodoListItems are sorted in descending order by Rank.

+Added a test case to ensure that WhenTodoItemIsConvertedToEditFields checks Rank, too.